luttje/videobrew/README.md

     - **Serving it yourself**

-      *Be sure to allow it to be viewed from any origin ([CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)) so the editor can preview your video app.*
+      *Ensure your server has [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) configure so the editor can access your video app:
+        - `Cross-Origin-Embedder-Policy: require-corp`
+        - `Cross-Origin-Resource-Policy: cross-origin`

 4. Open a command prompt in the directory of your video app where your `index.html` is.